manelmontilla/maelstrom-challenges/cmd/maelstrom-broadcast/README.md

 and send them in batches

 2. Store together with each message (messages are identified using integers) a list indicating the nodes that we know already have the messages.
-Send the bit field in each broadcast messsage and update it with the one received
+Send the list as a bit field in each broadcast messsage and update it with the one received

 ## Solution stats